opendocsg/slw-judgments-backfill/2010_SGHC_18/report.md

  person in possession or in control

-58     These different entities concern parties with substantive as opposed to nominal or formal interest in relation to the ship: see _The Ohm Mariana_ [1993] 2 SLR 698 at 710 (“ _The Ohm Mariana_ ”).
+58     These different entities concern parties with substantive as opposed to nominal or formal interest in relation to the ship: see _The Ohm Mariana_ <span class="citation">[1993] 2 SLR 698</span> at 710 (“ _The Ohm Mariana_ ”).

 59     Under Singapore law, an owner refers to the beneficial owner who is vested with the right of sale: see _The Ohm Mariana_.
 It is not restricted only to the registered owners as was found to be the case in _The Evpo Agnic_.
 Charterer would include voyage, time, demise or even slot charterers.
 Each of these charterers would have legally enforceable rights in relation to the employment of the ship.
 By the same token, a named charterer under a sham charterparty is not a charterer within the meaning of s 4(4)( _b_ ) of the HCAJA as the sham charterparty does not give rise to any legally enforceable rights _qua_ charterer: see _The Inai Selasih_.